-If you see a project here you like, or you have an idea, contact Adrienne Dessel firstname.lastname@example.org to get involved!
+Take a look at our past projects here and if you have an idea, contact us at IGR.firstname.lastname@example.org to get involved!

 IGR employs a collaborative, interdisciplinary model of research, whereby staff, faculty and students from multiple disciplines work together to examine research questions related to intergroup dialogue.
 Furthermore, student engagement in research is a priority for IGR, and students are provided with the opportunity to explore and develop their own research questions, data collection methods, and design.
 IGR is currently collaborating with other universities nationally to document common and unique effects of intergroup dialogues on different campuses.

 "A Multi-University Evaluation of the Educational Effects of Intergroup Dialogues" Patricia Gurin, University of Michigan; Biren (Ratnesh) Nagda, University of Washington; and Ximena Zuniga, University of Massachusetts-Amherst.
 Quantitative (pre- post- and post post-surveys) & Qualitative (papers, videotapes and individual interviews); Funded by W.T.
 Grant and Ford Foundations; IRB approved through 2010.

 The project evaluates effects of race and gender intergroup dialogue courses at ten universities.
 Three sets of student outcomes, emphasized in the Michigan affirmative action cases, are measured: social identities; intergroup communication skills/motivation; commitment to intergroup understanding/ collaboration.